nevrome/currygraph/README.md

 # currygraph

-currygraph is a small command line tool for specific path searches on (triangular) graphs.
+currygraph is a small command line tool for specific path searches on spatial graphs.
 At the moment it's solely developed for my own needs, though I may extend it in the future for more general applications.

 It is written in the functional logic programming language [curry](https://curry-lang.org/).